CoBiG2/hpc-bot/README.md

       -a AVATAR             Bot avatar image path (only .jpeg or .png).
 Sets bot avatar.
 Ignoring this argument will leave your bot's avatar unchanged
       -tc BOT_TEXT_CHANNEL  Text channel where bot will send its messages.
 Default is "hpc-bots" -p COMMAND_PREFIX     Prefix string that indicates if a message sent by a user is a command.
 If omitted, only bot mentions will trigger command calls
       -l LOG                Log file path.
-If file exists, logs will be appended to it.
-Default is "./bot.log" -c CONFIG             Config file path.
+If path is a folder, "bot.log" file will be created inside it.
+If path is an existing file, logs will be appended to it.
+Default is "./bot.log"
+      -c CONFIG             Config file path.
 Bot parameters will be loaded from config file.
 Command line arguments take precedence over config parameters.
     ```